-- a.
+a.
 As provided for in the Government Auditing Standards, DCAA routinely provides copies of draft reports for all audits, except those dealing with negotiation of forecasted costs or those dealing with costs potentially under litigation to the contractor being audited for review and comment.
-(See also 4-303 and 4-304 regarding information to be discussed at interim and exit conferences.) - b.
+(See also 4-303 and 4-304 regarding information to be discussed at interim and exit conferences.)

+b.
 Except for the reports described in paragraphs c and d, the auditor should provide the contractor a copy of the draft report, or at a minimum, the audit opinion and any exhibits and notes, or statement of conditions and recommendations, to the contractor at the exit conference in draft form for written comment.
 As discussed in 4-303, the details of significant audit findings are provided to the contractor for comment at the time they are discovered during the audit.
 This allows for quick turnaround once the complete draft report is provided, since all findings will have already been fully discussed with the contractor.
 The contractor should be provided a reasonable amount of time to analyze the audit results and to submit its reaction for incorporation into the final report.
 However, this time should be minimal since the audit issues were discussed on a real-time basis during the evaluation.
-If the contractor's reaction is not provided in a timely manner, the final report should be issued stating that the report was provided for comments to the contractor but the comments were not received in time to incorporate them into the final report.
+If the contractor's reaction is not provided for comments to the contractor but the comments were not received in time to incorporate them into the final report.
 If written comments are received after the report was issued, prepare a supplemental report if it will serve a useful purpose.